CLASSROOM 5.0Ā

 At the time, I remember wanting to help.
 Wanting to steady the space.
 Wanting, if I’m honest, to offer something like reassurance.

-And sometimes it marks the edge of a transition, one where the stories we’ve relied on no longer quite hold, and the next ones haven’t yet taken shape.
+Sometimes it’s grief speaking out loud.
+Sometimes it’s exhaustion.
+And sometimes it marks the edge of a transition, one where the stories of "universal progress" no longer hold, and the demand for real, active solidarity begins.

 That question all those months ago has followed me since.

-A lot of people cope by collapsing into binaries .
+A lot of people cope with horror by collapsing into binaries .
 The good guys and bad guys, right side and wrong side.
 It can feel stabilising, like giving the mind somewhere firm to stand when everything else is moving.

-In the way people are asked — explicitly or subtly — to make their suffering quieter so someone else’s can be heard.
+But binaries come at a devastating cost.
+That cost shows up in the way grief gets ranked, in the way pain becomes comparative and in the way people are asked — explicitly or subtly — to make their suffering quieter so someone else’s can be heard.
 And in the way conversations start to orbit around who is allowed to be devastated, and who must swallow it.

 What I keep coming back to in my own sense-making is something I’ve carried for years - the distinction between necessary suffering and unnecessary suffering.

 What I do know is this: love cannot be broken in the way violence hopes it can be.
-Even when it appears destroyed, it recycles itself , through friendship, faith, memory, quiet solidarity, and the choice to remain human when it would be easier to harden.
+Even when it appears destroyed, it recycles itself, through friendship, faith, memory, quiet solidarity, and the choice to remain human when it would be easier to harden.

 “The loudest voices haven’t been ours up until now.
 As a community, we need to band together.
 I hope that more people can recognise now that corridor conversations and comments that reinforce old stereotypes, do nothing but harm and divide.”